Kevinr99089/Extended.Builder/install.md

 ```
 #
 ### For installing with this builder, please [follow this tutorial](https://github.com/Kevinr99089/Extended.Builder/blob/main/install.md#for-installing-with-this-builder-please-follow-this-tutorial)

+> **The signatures are different from ReVanced Manager.
+You must uninstalling the application patched by RV Manager for use these releases from installation methods below (export your settings before uninstalling it).**
+#
 <details>
   <summary>No auto update</summary>

-> **The signatures are different from ReVanced Manager.
-You must uninstalling the application patched by RV Manager for use these releases (export your settings before uninstalling it).**
-#

 Go to [Releases](https://github.com/kevinr99089/Extended.Builder) page, scroll down and click on the application you want (For my exemple, YT-Extended), then on [MicroG-RE](https://github.com/WSTxda/MicroG-RE/releases/latest) (required for use these mods):